-Great Falls Word Festival
+Great Falls International

-The Poet, the Artist, the Printer: Book Arts and the Small Press
+The Poet, the Artist, the Printer: Book Arts and the Small Press - Slate Roof Workshop

 What are the choices that go into producing the physical book—the first thing a reader sees?
 How do the choices of physical object and artwork guide and enhance the text within to make a book more than the sum of its parts?
 Sheburne Falls artist Christin Couture joins Slate Roof Press master printer Ed Rayher and Slate Roof poets Janet MacFadyen, Anna M. Warrock, Richard Wollman, and Amanda Doster to discuss the opportunities and restraints that come when poets, artists, and printers work collaboratively on a project.
 Slate Roof poets are fully involved in their own book design, including cover choices, papers, typeface, artwork, die cuts, etc. The result is that each chapbook uniquely reflects its author, while showcasing the work of both local artists and bookmakers.

 Slate Roof Press has three times presented panels at the Mass Poetry Festival and twice at the Amherst Poetry Festival.
 We've also done programming at the Sommerville Public Library, and been the featured presenter for the Simmons College 2018 Robert Gay Memorial Lecture Series.
 Since our beginning in 2006, we have offered public programming--including talks, workshops, readings, and multi-media events-- for Local Cultural Grants, libraries, schools, and senior centers.

 2) Saturday 2:00 Downstairs at the Shea - A lyric / songwriting workshop - “Easy Songwriting tips and ideas with Tommy Twilite”.